The Western North Carolina Archery Circuit

-The Western North Carolina Archery Circuit is composed of five archery clubs, three in North Carolina and two in South Carolina.
+The Western North Carolina Archery Circuit is composed of four archery clubs, two in North Carolina and two in South Carolina.
 Each club hosts two "Circuit Shoots" each year.
-In order for an archer to compete for a circuit award, he or she must shoot in at least one of the designated circuit shoots at each of the five clubs.
-An archer's combined scores from the five clubs (if an archer shoots at both circuit shoots at one club, the highest score counts) establishes his or her place in the circuit.
+In order for an archer to compete for a circuit award, he or she must shoot in at least TWO of the three designated circuit shoots at each of the four clubs.
+An archer's combined scores from the four clubs (if an archer shoots at all three circuit shoots at one club the highest two scores count) establishes his or her place in the circuit.

 Circuit shoots are always held on weekends, beginning Saturday mornings and ending mid-afternoon on Sunday.
 Each club provides trophies for the top finishers in each class.
 Lunches and drinks are always available for purchase on site.
 Safety and good sportsmanship are emphasized, and these shoots are always a wonderful opportunity for the entire family to enjoy the sport of archery.
 Profanity, alcohol, and unsafe behavior is not tolerated on the property of any club, and violators will be asked to leave.